Iraqi Republican Guard: Iran–Iraq War

-Initially, the Guard had limited capabilities; however, during the Iran–Iraq War, it was expanded to five brigades, which was initially mostly used in counterattacks, notably in Operation Dawn-4.
+Initially, the Guard had limited capabilities; however, during the Iran–Iraq War, it was expanded to five brigades, which was initially mostly used in counterattacks, notably in Operation Before the Dawn, Operation Dawn-4, and Operation Badr (1985).
 By 1986, the war had exhausted Iraq, with both Iran and Iraq suffering heavy casualties.
 Iran had by then captured the Al Faw Peninsula and gradually pushed Iraqi forces beyond the pre-war border and captured territory inside Iraq, repulsing counterattacks by the Republican Guard.
 This, coupled with another defeat at the Battle of Mehran, caused the Iraqi Ba'ath Party to convene the Ba'ath Extraordinary Congress of July 1986.
-During this Congress, the Ba'ath Party decided on a new strategy to overhaul the Iraqi military and utilize Iraq's manpower capability.
-This decision allowed for the drafting of thousands of collegiate Iraqis who's schools were subsequently closed, who were sent to military summer camps.
+During this Congress, the Ba'ath Party decided on a new strategy to overhaul the Iraqi military and use Iraq's manpower capability.
+This decision allowed for the drafting of thousands of collegiate Iraqis, who were sent to military summer camps and whose schools were subsequently closed.

-With this massive influx of manpower, the Republican Guard expanded to somewhere between 28-33 brigades which were led by loyal officers drawn from the Iraqi military.
+With this massive influx of manpower, the Republican Guard expanded to somewhere between 28 and 33 brigades which were led by loyal officers drawn from the Iraqi military.
 This force then conducted the Tawakalna ala Allah Operations, leading to the eviction of the Iranians from occupied Iraqi territory, resulting in the liberation of Al-Faw, as well as allowing for renewed major offensives into Iran.